-We manage the assessment of applications against eligibility criteria and assessment criteria including an overall consideration of value for money, and alignment to Challenges under the National Security Science and Technology Priorities.
+We manage the assessment of applications against eligibility criteria and assessment criteria including an overall consideration of value for relevant money.
 Your application will be assigned to Detailed Assessors to undertake in-depth assessments.
 You will have an opportunity to respond to Detailed Assessors' written comments through a rejoinder.